Pawelok35/GitJournal/README.md

 **Summary**: Today was a productive day with significant progress in both reviewing past material and improving the codebase.
 There was also a valuable mentoring session that provided deeper insights into code optimization and debugging strategies.

+## Day 5 - 2024-09-13

+1. **Review of material from the beginning of the week**: The day began with a comprehensive review of the material covered since the start of the week.
+The focus was on reinforcing foundational concepts to ensure a solid understanding before tackling new tasks.
+This included re-examining key JavaScript functions and DOM manipulation techniques previously learned.

+2. **Development of the blog application**: Progress was made in developing the blog application by adding new functions: `generateTags`, `tagClickHandler`, and `addClickListenersToTags`.
+These functions were implemented to enhance the tagging system, allowing for dynamic generation of tags, handling tag click events, and adding event listeners to tag links.
+This development aimed to make the blog more interactive and user-friendly.

+3. **Working with code and learning the `.split(' ')` function**: Time was spent working directly with the code to understand and utilize the `.split(' ')` function in JavaScript.
+This function was used to split strings of tags into arrays, which is essential for processing multiple tags and dynamically generating tag links.
+Mastery of this function increased the ability to effectively manipulate and handle data within the application.

+4. **Learning how to find tag links**: Explored methods for locating and manipulating tag links within the DOM.
+This involved using selectors and navigating the DOM tree to find all elements related to tags.
+Understanding how to efficiently find and interact with these links is crucial for adding event listeners and enhancing the application's interactivity.

+5. **Pomodoro Method 6×30 minutes**: The Pomodoro Technique was applied by conducting six 30-minute focused work sessions.
+This approach helped maintain a high level of concentration and productivity throughout the day, enabling effective time management and minimizing distractions during coding tasks.

+**Summary**: Today was a highly productive day, marked by significant progress both in reviewing earlier material and in developing the blog application.
+The addition of new functions greatly improved the functionality of the tagging system, enhancing user interaction.
+Gaining a deeper understanding of JavaScript functions like `.split(' ')` and DOM manipulation techniques strengthened programming skills.
+Utilizing the Pomodoro Technique contributed to sustained focus and efficiency, making the day's efforts both effective and rewarding.

 ...